How to clean roof maintenance

 How often should I clean my roof?

-Roof cleaning should be done at least once or twice a year, or more frequently if you live in an area with a lot of trees or debris.
+Most experts recommend cleaning your roof at least once a year, though more frequent cleaning may be needed if you live in an area with a lot of trees or debris.

-When should I call a professional for roof cleaning?
+When should I call a roofing professional for roof maintenance?

 Connect with certified professionals in your area